The spectrum consistency of fractional quantum Hall effect model

 Lastly, we conclude that the diagonalized model, {\it i.e.} the gauge sector action (\ref{w+w-action}) of the Kaplan-Sen model expressed in terms of the fundamental vector fields, $W^+_\m$ and $W^-_\m$, is also unitary at tree-level, as well as no restrictions on the coupling constants and fermion flavors are required at all.

 \textit{Conclusions}---.
-In summary, it has been proved that the model presented here, defined by the fermion piece of action (\ref{action}) -- expressed by the three family fermions, $\psi_i$, $\chi_j$ and $\o_k$ -- added by the gauge action (\ref{w+w-action}) -- which is written in terms of the fundamental vector fields, $W^+_\m$ and $W^-_\m$ -- is causal and unitary at the tree-level.
+In summary, it has been proved that the model presented here, defined by the fermion piece of the action (\ref{action}) -- expressed by the three family fermions, $\psi_i$, $\chi_j$ and $\o_k$ -- added by the gauge action (\ref{w+w-action}) -- which is written in terms of the fundamental vector fields, $W^+_\m$ and $W^-_\m$ -- is causal and unitary at the tree-level.
 Moreover, the spectrum consistency does not demand any necessary condition to be fulfilled by the coupling constants, $e$ and $g$, and the fermion flavors, $n_\psi$, $n_\chi$ and $n_\o$.
-Concerning the degrees of freedom of the propagating quanta, each of the three fermions propagate two degrees of freedom with mass $|m|$, while the both gauge fields exhibit two degrees of freedom as well, with masses $|M_+|$ and $|M_-|$.
+It should be stressed, however, that the unitarity at the tree-level was only guaranteed after the diagonalization procedure and the determination of the fundamental vector fields.
+Concerning the degrees of freedom of the propagating quanta, each of the three fermions propagates two degrees of freedom with mass $|m|$, while both gauge fields exhibit two degrees of freedom as well, with masses $|M_+|$ and $|M_-|$.
 Additionally, we have shown that if $W_+$ is much heavier than $W_-$, thus whenever $g \gg e$, the action (\ref{w+w-action}) gives rise, by integrating out the $W^+_\m$-field, to the effective action (\ref{photon}) where the field $W^-_\m$ plays the role of the photon, exhibiting precisely the phenomenology discussed by Kaplan and Sen in \cite{kaplan_2020}.
-As an outlook, it should be interesting to analyze this model in the algebraic renormalization framework at all orders in perturbation theory, since the model might be ultraviolet finiteness, namely quantum scale invariant.
+As an outlook, it should be interesting to analyze this model, now expressed in terms of the fundamental fields, in the algebraic renormalization framework at all orders in perturbation theory, since the model might be ultraviolet finiteness, namely quantum scale invariant.

-\textit{Acknowledgements}--- CAPES, CNPq and FAPEMIG are acknowledged for invaluable financial help.
+\textit{Acknowledgements}---.
+The authors thank J.A.
+Helay\"el-Neto for the helpful discussions.
+CAPES-Brazil is acknowledged for invaluable financial help.